$624M drained · 25 protocols · last 30 days

 Protocols with $100M+ TVL and active governance

 Complex admin surfaces.
 Multiple multisigs.
 Oracle dependencies.
-The teams that cannot afford the headline "drained overnight."
+The teams that cannot afford the headline "drained overnight" — and need their security ops paged the moment something moves.

 Tier 2 · Mid-market